Table of Contents[Hide][Show]

-#1: Natural Dentists Don’t Use Amalgam Fillings
+#1: Natural Dentists Don’t EVER Use Amalgam Fillings

 Natural dentists don’t offer amalgams as an option.
-The reason is that they value their health as much as their patients so they don’t even want mercury or the vapors it produces anywhere near their office unless they are gowned up with a mask.
+Period.
+The reason is that they value their health as much as their patients.
+Hence, they don’t even want mercury or the vapors it produces anywhere near their office unless they are gowned up with a mask.

-#2: Natural Dentists Don’t Offer Fluoride Treatments
+#2: No Fluoride Treatments

 If the cavity or hole is large, an inlay should be considered.
 Since crowns typically involve removing up to two-thirds of the tooth, a holistic dentist would use this type of dental restoration only as a last resort.
 If your dentist is crown happy, find another one.

 In that case, the cousin chemical BPS is used which is just as bad.
 According to Rene Vinas, a researcher at the University of Texas who conducted a study published in Environmental Health Perspectives, BPS is essentially the same as BPA.

-#5: Natural Dentists Use X-Rays Sparingly
+#5: X-Rays Used Sparingly

 The natural dentist who cares for my family won’t do an x-ray on a child ever until he/she is 13 years old.
 While this is probably an unusual practice even for natural dentists, beware of those who insist on a round of bitewings with every cleaning or even once a year.
 Radiation exposure is cumulative over a lifetime so the fewer x-rays, the better.

-Digital x-rays are only about 50% lower in radiation on average than the old time dental x-ray machines, so don’t buy the argument that the radiation is insignificant from these devices.
+Digital x-rays are only about 50% lower in radiation on average than the old-time dental x-ray machines, so don’t buy the argument that the radiation is insignificant from these devices.
 As mentioned earlier, a study published in Cancer by Elizabeth Claus, of Yale University, suggests those who have had dental X-rays often have a significant rise in the risk of developing a brain tumor.

-#6: Natural Dentists Test Filling Materials First
+#6: Filling Materials Tested on Patient First

 A natural dentist trained in holistic dental practices will test patients either via blood test or applied kinesiology (muscle testing) to determine which filling material suits them best biologically.
 Dentists who only think they are holistic don’t test and use their favorite composite materials for every single patient and situation regardless of the patient’s health status or history.

-After my dental surgery last year, I was given a hand held device that emitted gentle infrared heat to take home.
+After my dental surgery last year, I was given a handheld device that emitted gentle near-infrared heatwaves to take home.
 I was instructed to hold it very close to the area of my jaw where the surgery occurred for 20-30 minutes at a time, several times a day.
-This increased the speed of healing and reduced discomfort.
-It felt really good and it worked!
-When my stitches were removed, the surgical area had healed up beautifully and I needed no painkillers at all during my recovery.
+The healing benefits are similar to what is experienced in a near-infrared sauna.

 In many cases, inflamed teeth that conventional dentists diagnose as needing a root canal will quickly respond to homeopathy, herbs, and/or clearing away toxic dental materials in and around the tooth.
 Nutritional support can rapidly reverse any need for a root canal as well.

-How to Find a Natural Dentist in Your Area
+Find a Natural Holistic Dentist Near You